donnerbrenn/gtk_4k_template/README.txt

 A 4K exegfx Template for Linux x86_64
-Based on Blackles Linux PpenGL examples. https://github.com/blackle/Linux-OpenGL-Examples
+Based on Blackles Linux OpenGL examples. https://github.com/blackle/Linux-OpenGL-Examples

 Tools used to do this production: smol https://github.com/PoroCYon/smol